jembi/ts-browser/README.md

 -------------------
 The following guide is for installation on Ubuntu using Apache and Apache Tomcat.
-The project has been known to run fine on Windows and Mac OSX systems, so if you do install it one there, feel free to contribute an install guide!
+The project has been known to run fine on Windows and Mac OSX systems, so if you do install it on there, feel free to contribute an install guide!

 *	If not already done, first install Apelon DTS http://apelon-dts.sourceforge.net/ (see also this guide for installing on Ubuntu https://jembiprojects.jira.com/wiki/display/RHEAPILOT/Apelon+DTS+3.5+Installation).